Achilles

 Absolutions explores survivors’ guilt, military sexual trauma, the withdrawal from Afghanistan and abandonment of Afghan comrades, and other related themes.

-PTSD (Post Traumatic Stress Disorder—or simply, PTS) has over the last few decades become well understood and recognized by the medical community, the VA, veterans and the general public.
-PTS is a neurological condition, affecting the regions of the brain responsible for fear responses and resulting in flashbacks, nightmares, hypervigilance and severe anxiety, as well as intrusive thoughts about the triggering event.
+PTSD (Post Traumatic Stress Disorder—or simply, PTS) has over the last few decades become recognized and well understood by the medical community, the Veterans Administration, veterans and the general public.
+PTS is a neurological condition affecting the regions of the brain responsible for fear responses and resulting in flashbacks, nightmares, hypervigilance and severe anxiety, as well as intrusive thoughts about the triggering event.
 Untreated, PTS can last a lifetime and wreak havoc on veterans and their families.

 But many veterans diagnosed with PTS may actually be suffering from moral injury, or a combination of the two.
-Each of these conditions requires a different approach to treatment, and treatments intended to help with PTS can make a moral injury condition worse, or turn a veteran off from therapy.
+Each of these conditions requires a different approach to treatment, and treatments intended to help with PTS can actually worsen the effects of moral injury, or turn a veteran off from seeking help altogether.
 Both can lead to substance abuse and suicide.
-Last year, at least 17 veterans killed themselves every single day.
-But including early deaths from substance abuse and self-destructive behavior, that number is much larger.
+Last year, acccording to the VA, at least 17 veterans killed themselves every single day.
+But including early deaths from diseases of despair and self-destructive behavior, that number is certainly much larger.

 But this is not a conventional ‘educational’ film.
-Its approach and style reflect the deep, internal nature of moral injury through gripping personal testimony, intimate conversations, rituals and other paths to healing.
-Interwoven with these, veterans’ poetry and art and stylized footage of combat and training, Veterans Day parades and vignettes at The Wall will be artistically employed.
+Its approach and style reflect the deep, personal, interior nature of moral injury through gripping testimony, intimate conversations, rituals and other paths to healing.
+Interwoven with these, stylized images of combat and Veterans Day parades offer the viewer a visual tapestry that encourages reflection.

-Ancient Greek literature and mythology, religious texts and philosophical treatises offer another level of insight into the film’s timeless themes.
+Quotes from Ancient Greek literature and mythology, religious texts and historical figures offer another level of insight into the film’s timeless themes.
 Spare and delicate original music provides a subtle underscore without signaling to viewers how to feel.
-Absolutions is intended to be a unique work of cinematic art that will attract attention, create buzz, likely stir controversy, premiere in prestigious film festivals, be released on a major streaming service, and reach a wide public audience.
+Absolutions is intended to be a unique work of cinematic art that will attract attention, create buzz, stir discussion and debate, premiere in prestigious film festivals, be released on a major streaming service, and reach a wide public audience.

 The three central themes of Absolutions are: